bytebase/bytebase.com-old/content/docs/get-started/saas.md

   ![hub-workspace](/static/docs/get-started/saas/hub-workspace.webp)

-4. Wait for the workspace to be provisioned, and then check your email for the login link, email, and password.
+4. Wait several minutes for the workspace to be provisioned, and then check your email for the login link, email, and password.

 ## Log in to the workspace
 1. Click the **Login to your workspace** link in the email, you'll be redirect to the Bytebase console login page.